 The 3-stage technology within this attachment claims it can clear snow 25 percent quicker than most 2-stage models.
 This can be a big benefit if you spend a lot of time clearing snow.

-This is a huge attachment and it’s good if you want to clear heavy snowfall or large buildups of snow.
+This is a huge attachment and it’s good if you want to clear wet and heavy snow or large buildups of snow.
 The 42 inches of clearance makes it the biggest option on our list.

 - Very wide and can cope with snowfall 18 inches in height.